I made Benjamin Kakoa laugh. Several times. Hard.

 Friday.
-That should give me plenty of time between now and then to finish up printing all my open orders, get to the post office, super-clean my house, set up the spare bedroom, wrap all my Christmas presents, and drive over to Walmart to stock up on tofu and vegetables and all the other vegan-friendly food I can think of.
+That should give me plenty of time between now and then to finish up printing all my open orders, get to the post office, psycho-clean my house, set up the spare bedroom, wrap all my Christmas presents, and drive over to Walmart to stock up on all the tofu and vegetables I can find.
 I eat a mostly plant-based diet to begin with, but Megan and Stacey are full-on vegan, and I would hate for them to feel like they didn’t have enough options while staying with me.

 Right, first I need to make a list.

 My stomach rumbles, as if to say, “No, first you need food, woman.”